* PLEASE NOTE: I am currently on a ‘doula hiatus’ and not taking on any births (as of 09/21).

 The word ‘doula’ comes from the ancient Greek meaning ‘woman’s servant’.
 Another translation is ‘to mother the mother’.
 They are specially trained to emotionally, physically and practically support a woman and her partner through this transitional period in their lives.
 They have extensive knowledge of the birth process, and essentially what is needed to allow the woman’s labour and birthing hormones work in the most safe and effective way.

-The relationship usually begins months before the birth and extends into the early weeks/months of the postnatal period.
 Some couples are surprised to learn that on the big day midwives do not stay with them all the time.
 They have other women and babies to care for, paperwork to complete and hospital policies to follow.
 When their shift is over, your care is handed over to another midwife.
 With this another relationship needs to be formed.
 Whereas your doula stays with you throughout and is someone who knows you, your wishes, what you value and what you want.

 Throughout labour a doula aids the woman/couple by offering physical, emotional and practical support.
 She provides information about the birth process, the available medical assistance and the less invasive or natural alternatives.
 She does not take over, or get in the way.
 She is there to talk things over with, help you make decisions, offer suggestions and support your choices.